Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3C

 Memory Aid

-Real-World Application
+Real-World Example

 You're operating on 6 meters and using meteor scatter to contact a station 800 miles away.
 You both point your antennas in the right direction and wait.
 When a meteor enters the atmosphere and creates an ionized trail, your signals bounce off the trail for a few seconds, allowing a brief contact.
 This works best on 6 meters because the meteor trails are the right size to effectively reflect 6-meter signals.

-FCC Part 97.303Key Concepts
+Reference: FCC Part 97.303

-Meteor scatter, 6-meter band, Meteor trails, Propagation
+Meteor scatter 6-meter band Meteor trails Propagation

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3C topic.